-Alivia rode her bike down the gravel road past the overgrown layers of thick dark dead weeds that grew in the ditches.
-A breeze swept across her warm cheeks, and forehead and through her long, wavy, brunette hair.
-The summer airlifted the earth’s scent of grass and salt water to her nose.
+Alivia rode her bike down the gravel road past the overgrown layers of thick, dark dead weeds in the ditches.
+A breeze swept across her warm cheeks her forehead and through her long, wavy, brunette hair.
+The summer air lifted the earth’s scent of grass and salt water to her nose.

-The chains clicked together as the tires ran over the different sized rocks.
+The old bike chains clicked together as the tires ran over the different sized rocks.

 Her summer to-do list crinkled in her back pocket.
 Above everything else, she needed enough time to go fishing at the lake and get ice cream with Grandpa.